EricAsna/Loan-Data/README.md

 ## Source File
 Cleaned source file is provided in "Source" folder.
+## Code
+Python codes are available in Code folder.
 ## Summary of Findings

 Summary of findings is provided in findings_summary.md